MaxEnger/RandomForest_SolarFields/README.md

 # Conducting Image Classification of Utility Scale Solar Fields in Rhode Island using Random Forest in Google Earth Engine
 This tutorial provides users with a step-by-step guide to conduct pixel-based classification of utility scale solar fields using Random Forest within Google Earth Engine.
+More specifically, users will utilize a Random Forest algorithm to classify two classes in the Sentinel-2A imagery: Solar Fields and Non-Solar.

-This tutorial uses random forest because it is a robust machine learning algorithm used to identify target classes in satellite imagery and produces proficient results.
-For this example, you will utilize a random forest algorithm to classify two classes in the Sentinel-2A imagery: Solar Fields and Non-Solar.
+The Random Forest algorithm was chosen because it is a robust machine learning algorithm used to identify target classes in satellite imagery and produces proficient results.
+For this example, you will utilize a Random Forest algorithm to classify two classes in the Sentinel-2A imagery: Solar Fields and Non-Solar.

+You can read more about Random Forest Applications for Image Classification [here](https://www.mdpi.com/2072-4292/8/11/954/htm),[here](https://developers.google.com/earth-engine/apidocs/ee-classifier-smilerandomforest), and [here](https://developers.google.com/earth-engine/guides/classification)

 The results of this project are intended to inform stakeholders about the rate of deforestation in Rhode Island due to fast-paced solar field development.